SJLennon/IBM-i-RPG-Free-CLP-Code/USPS_Address/Readme.md

 ### USADRVAL_T

-A program to exercise USADRVAL with a some addresses, writing the input and output side by side to QSYSPRT.
+A program to exercise USADRVAL with some addresses, writing the input and output side by side to QSYSPRT.